thetatoken/theta-metachain-guide/docs/2-testnet/manual-flow/4-more-on-subchain-validator-staking.md

 # More on Subchain Validator Staking

 In this step, we demonstrate some advanced features of Subchain validator staking.
 For example, we show that multiple stakers can stake to the same validator.
 The stakers can withdraw any amount of stake at any time, and claim the stake back after a pending period.
+Moreover, the same staker can stake to multiple validators.

 ## Stake from Another Wallet